 In the past few years there have been a few major newsworthy breaches in American security.

-From the Yahoo email hack in September to a breach in our voting system earlier this year to the multiple lists ISIS have released with names and information of military personnel there are hacks and breaches going on all the time.
+From the Yahoo email hack last year to a breach in our voting system to the multiple lists ISIS have released with names and information of military personnel there are hacks and breaches going on all the time.

 Even on the small scale there are issues with personal identity theft daily and yet people are still leaving themselves vulnerable to being scammed without even realizing it.
 We feel secure when in fact daily we are leaving ourselves open to being the next victim.